BullShark/WakeUp/README.md

 5. Command to use /wakeup or /wr
 6. Profit

-The /wr (or /wakeup) command is now implemented and working
+The /wr (or /wakeup) command is now implemented and working.
+900 users?
+No problem!

 ![WakeUp](http://i.imagebanana.com/img/xc33lbua/weechat0.3.8_090.png)